 Blisters appeared on both heels and the ball of one foot late on the first day, and I developed another one on my toe a few days later.
 Given the long distances involved, though, I suspect this would have been a problem regardless of the shoes I was wearing.
 After learning to take better care of my feet by wearing two pairs of socks and coating them in Vaseline, I've never had anything but the tiniest of blisters since.

 Other than those blisters, the shoes were comfortable for the entire week.
 I had plenty of grip, even when walking through shallow water or on muddy trails.

 The only real problem I encountered was on particularly rocky surfaces, when the relatively thin sole didn't offer quite as much protection from sharp rocks as I would have liked.
 I had a little foot pain at the end of each day, but no cuts or bruising.

 Spring in southern Spain can get surprisingly warm in the middle of the day, but even when the rest of my body was working up a sweat, the combination of merino wool socks and the built-in ventilation on the Vertis kept the inside of the shoes dry and comfortable.

 My second and third Caminos were much longer -- five and three weeks, respectively.
 Both were in generally dry conditions, although there were a few days of light to moderate rain.
 The shoes held up well throughout, handling everything from walking miles on the side of a highway to crossing the Pyrenees.

-Overall, I was more than happy with how the Merrell Vertis Ventilator hiking shoes held up.
-That's why I bought a second pair after finishing the Camino Frances, and my opinion hasn't changed after finishing the Camino Portuguese and Hadrian's Wall Trail in them.
+Overall, I was more than happy with how these shoes held up.
+That's why I bought a second pair after finishing the Camino Frances, and my opinion didn't change after finishing the Camino Portuguese and Hadrian's Wall Trail in them.